 Until you have figured that out how can you know what message to deliver to the marketplace?
 If the message is not clear, it is the same as everyone else, or plain wrong then whatever ideas you try to put into practice are likely to fail.

 What size are they, how do they buy, where are they located, why do they (or should they) buy from you?
 No doubt there will be various potential customer groups.

 Which customer groups are worth pursuing and which are not?
 Who else serves your target customer group and how can you push them back into second place?
-If your promotional activity and process are not targeted then it will not deliver results.
+If your marketing activity and process are not targeted then it will not deliver results.

 What Promotional Tactics Are Best?

-Where do your target customers find information?
+Where do your target customers get information?
 Is it on the internet, is it printed material like magazines or newspapers, is it directories, is it social media, or word of mouth?
 Most likely it will be a combination.

 Work on the promotional tools (or mix) that are most likely to reach your prospects.
 If everyone else appears to be doing video marketing that does not mean it will work for you.

 Whatever you decide to concentrate on it won’t get new customers through the door overnight.
 If you have done your homework (as above) results will come.
 It is necessary to be brave and keep pushing on with your plan.
 If your small business marketing process is not delivered on an ongoing, consistent basis it will fail.

 No two businesses are the same.
 What sets them apart is different, messages vary, promotional techniques are different.
 In the ongoing fight to get new customers, there is no single marketing tool that will deliver results for everyone.